brick/money/README.md

 ## Introduction

-Working with financial data is a serious matter, and small rounding mistakes in an application may lead to serious consequences in real life.
-That's why floating-point arithmetic is not suited for monetary calculations.
+This library provides immutable classes to work with monies and currencies, with exact arithmetic and explicit control over rounding — avoiding the silent rounding errors inherent to floating-point.

-This library is based on [brick/math](https://github.com/brick/math) and handles exact calculations on monies of any size.
+It is based on [brick/math](https://github.com/brick/math) and handles exact calculations on monies of any size.

 ### Installation